image-source-control/image-source-control/readme.txt

 == Changelog ==

+= untagged =

+* delayed displaying source overlay by 100 ms to give images a chance to load their height
+* fixed wrong height of the overlay being used

 = 1.9 =

 THIS UPDATE CONTAINS SOME BASIC CHANGES ON HOW IMAGES ARE DETECTED IN THE CONTENT.
 PLEASE TEST IT.